AthulyaS123/MalariaApp/README.md

 ##  Malaria Diagnosis ML App
 A Streamlit app that uses Machine Learning model to classify objects from images.
+Made by Athulya Saravanakumar.

 ## About
 Globally, billions of people own smartphones, which means that ML apps can help diagnose and treat large numbers of people!